Chick-fil-A: Business model

+Chick-fil-A builds and owns its restaurants.
+Chick-fil-A franchisees need a US$10,000 initial investment.
+Franchisees are selected and trained, a process that can take months.

-Chick-fil-A grossed an average of $4.8 million per restaurant in 2016, despite opening only 6 days a week, the highest sales of all fast food restaurants in the United States.
-(Whataburger was second with $2.7 million per restaurant average).
+Chick-fil-A grossed an average of $6.71 million per restaurant in 2022, despite opening only 6 days a week, the highest sales of all fast-food restaurants in the United States.
+(Raising Cane's was second with $5.44 million per restaurant average).

-In 2019, Chick-fil-A reported $11.3 billion in sales in the United States, behind only McDonald's with $40.4 billion in sales in 2019.
+In 2019, Chick-fil-A reported $11.3 billion in sales in the United States, behind only McDonald's with $40.4 billion in sales that year.